-Holiday cookies, while not fried, are a fun addition to the celebration.
+But while Hanukkah cookie recipes don’t have anything fried, they’re still a fun addition to the celebration.
 Because, really, who doesn’t love a cookie, especially this time of year?
-So I found 8 Hanukkah cookies — some traditional, some with a fun Hanukkah-themed twist — that you’ll want to eat on all eight days… and nights too.
+So I found 8 Hanukkah cookie recipes — some traditional, some with a fun Hanukkah-themed twist — that you’ll want to eat on all eight days… and nights too.

 Related: A feast of fried foods for Hanukkah.